 Family & Community Engagement (FACE) Network

-Beginning in Spring of 2014-15 the Alameda County Office of Education launched its first FACE network in the 2014-15 school year.
+The Alameda County Office of Education launched its first FACE network in the 2014-15 school year.

-The FACE Network convenes diverse stakeholders across Alameda County school districts to build capacity around research-based Dual-Capacity building framework, exchange knowledge and resources and problem solve individual and collective challenges.
-FACE Network is guided by Racial Equity and Social Justice principles that builds the capacity of district and community leaders to address the Six Conditions of Systems Change; Structural Change, Relationships, Connections and Power Dynamics and Transformative Change.
-Within the network, participants from across programmatic areas engage in practitioner and policy discussions, tailored culturally responsive professional development and receive differentiated technical assistance.
+The FACE Network convenes educational leaders representing diverse programs across Alameda County school districts to build capacity around research-based Dual-Capacity building framework, exchange knowledge and resources and problem solve individual and collective challenges.
+FACE Network is guided by Racial Equity and Social Justice principles and the Six Conditions of Systems Change; Structural Change, Relationships, Connections, Power Dynamics, and Transformative Change.
+Within the network, participants from across programmatic areas engage in practice and policy discussions and receive tailored culturally responsive professional development, capacity-building training, coaching, and technical assistance.